Catielle/catielle.github.io/content/home/contact.md

 +++
 widget = "contact_form"
-title = "Get in Touch?"
+title = "Get in Touch"

 # Uncomment the following line and widget will NOT be displayed
 # hidden = true